What is Hospice and Palliative Care?

-When is the right time for Supportive or Hospice Care?
+When is the right time for supportive care or the palliative approach to care?

-Does hospice care take away a person’s hope?
+Does hospice and palliative care take away a person’s hope?

-To the contrary, hospice care affirms life and regards dying as a natural process.
-Hospice validates the hope of living each day to its fullest with emphasis on human dignity and preservation of the quality and sanctity of life.
+To the contrary, hospice and palliative care affirms life and regards dying as a natural process.
+Hospice and palliative care validate the hope of living each day to its fullest with emphasis on human dignity and preservation of the quality and sanctity of life.

-Yes, the Irene Thomas Hospice is a 10-suite hospice residence located in Ladner, British Columbia.
-The facility provides a comfortable homelike environment with experienced nurses, counsellors, support staff and volunteers for people and their families in the last days or weeks of life.
+Yes, the Irene Thomas Hospice is a 10-suite hospice located in Ladner, British Columbia for people and their families in the last days or weeks of life.
+The facility provides a comfortable, peaceful environment with doctors, nurses, counsellors, support staff and volunteers who work together to provide excellence in palliative care.
 Information about admission to the Irene Thomas Hospice can be made by calling our Social Worker at 604-948-0660.

 The basic operational funding for the Irene Thomas Hospice is through a service contract with Fraser Health.
-Third-party fundraising, Hospice Cottage Charity Shoppe and donations are the main source of revenue for capital and enhanced operational requirements of the Hospice and the community ‘At Home’ program.
+Third-party fundraising, Hospice Cottage Charity Shoppe, BC Gaming, and donations provide the funding for the community program and enhanced operational requirements of the Hospice.

 Does a patient have a say in what kind of treatment and care they would prefer?

 Yes.
 You, your health care provider and your loved ones need to talk about the various choices related to treatment and care to which you have access and the implications of such interventions.
-Hospice palliative care is about options – choosing the kind of skilled, competent care that meets an individual’s particular needs and takes into account his or her social and family situation.
+Hospice and palliative care are about options – choosing the kind of skilled, competent care that meets an individual’s particular needs and takes into account social and family situations.
 It is about choice, teamwork, care of the whole person, comfort, compassion, communication and quality of life.

-Where do people live while they are receiving hospice services?
+Where do people live while they are receiving hospice and palliative care services?

-People receive care wherever they live: at home or in the homes of relatives or friends, in care facilities, in group living facilities, in hospitals or in the Irene Thomas Hospice.
+People receive care wherever they live: at home or in the homes of relatives or friends, in care facilities, in group living facilities, in hospitals or in a hospice.
 Support is also offered to businesses and schools when there is a need.